charliebeckstrand/gjendje/README.md

 ## Quick start

-You can pass the scope as an option:
+You can pass `scope` as an option:

 ```ts
 import { state } from 'gjendje'